10 Nov Playa Tilapita: a Hidden Treasure

 Playa Tilapita, as well as Tilapa are dry.
 While they have beer, you won’t be enjoying a Pina Colada unless you bring your own rum.
 And pineapple.
 But there are coconuts.

 Since it’s not a touristy location, sea trash isn’t cleaned off the beach.
+You could always pitch in and help pick a thing or two up, if that’s what you’re into.

 Getting there and getting away: